frees-io/iota/README.md

 ```

 The interpreters created by Iota are optimized for speed and have a
-constant evalaluation time.
+constant evaluation time.
 Behind the scenes, a macro generates an
 integer based switch statement on the coproduct's internal index value.

 If you'd like to see the generated code, toggle the "show trees" option by